bradleycr/kairos-okr-roadmap/docs/CURRENT_IMPLEMENTATION.md

 # 🔐 KairOS Current Implementation

 > **What's actually working in production right now**
-> Challenge-response authentication • Nonce-based security • Ed25519 cryptography
+> Deterministic key derivation • PIN-based security • Vercel KV + localStorage architecture

 ---

 ## 🎯 **TL;DR - What You're Using**

-KairOS implements **industry-standard challenge-response authentication** similar to [Gnosis Pay](https://docs.gnosispay.com/auth).
-Users tap NFC cards containing only a `chipUID`, enter a PIN, and the system generates Ed25519 signatures to prove identity. **No private keys are ever stored on NFC cards or servers.**
+KairOS implements **deterministic NFC authentication** where your private keys are computed on-demand from your PIN + chipUID combination.
+Think of it like a password manager that generates the same password every time from your master password + website name. **No private keys are ever stored anywhere - they're computed fresh each time.**

 ---